ericnegron/datasciencecoursera/datasciencecoursera/Getting&CleaningData/CodeBook.md

   From the original data set's `features_info.txt`:
   >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

-  These measurements can be broken into two categories:
+  These measurements can be broken into two categories with values ranging from -1 to 1:
   * **Time Domain Signals**:  captured at a constant rate of 50hz and filtered using median and 3rd order low pass Butterworth filters.

     * Average time domain for body acceleration in X,Y,Z directions: